Totodore/totodore.github.io/content/blog/serde-wrapper.md

 * External binary data re-injection.
 * First element (the event name) extracted for routing and skipped for user deserialization.
 * Differentiation between tuples and vecs to support deserializing from JS sent variadics.
-* And we have zero-copy deserialization!
+* Zero-copy deserialization!
 Don’t get me wrong—it’s still 'partial' zero-copy, since we're using JSON 😄.
 But for basic strings at least.

-Performance (because we all like the little thrill appearing when seeing perf improvements):
+* Performance (because we all like the little thrill appearing when seeing perf improvements):
-We went from `600ns` for a really basic packet to `60ns!` so that is a x10 speed improvements.
+We reduced processing time for a basic packet from 600ns to just 60ns.
+Memory usage is also significantly more efficient, as no unnecessary allocations are made.
+Additionally, if the user chooses not to deserialize the incoming data—or if it doesn't match the expected user types—it simply isn't deserialized.